 There are multiple courses of action a vet may take to treat canine kidney disease.
-The type of kidney disease, as well as its severity, are the two main factors that will determine the course of the treatment.
+The degree of damage to the kidney is what will determine the course of the treatment.
+The International Renal Interest Society has guidelines to classify kidney damage in four different stages.
+The diet and management plan will change as the disease progresses.
 Other health issues may also affect the treatment selected.

 However, many dogs live for months and years after diagnosis if the kidney disease is caught early enough.
-For dogs that fall into this category, vets will typically recommend a two-step process.
+For dogs that fall in earlier stages, vets will typically recommend a two-step process.
 The first phase involves giving the dog intravenous fluids to flush out the bloodstream and kidneys.

 This step is called diuresis.
-The purpose of the first step is to create a slightly healthier environment so that the kidneys can heal a bit more.
+Its purpose is to create a slightly healthier environment so that the kidneys can heal a bit more.
 From this first step, the kidneys may begin functioning slightly better, but this is not guaranteed.
 If the situation gets worse, the vet may recommend euthanization.

-In the case that phase one went well, the vet will recommend moving on to phase two, which involves caring for your dog at home.
-Caring for your dog at home helps your dog to live a happy and healthy life for the rest of its days.
+If phase one went well, the vet will recommend moving on to phase two, which involves caring for your dog at home.
+Caring for your dog at home helps your dog to live a happy and healthy life for the rest of their days.

 Featured Image Credit: Phuttharak, Shutterstock